-Legal Reference: Iowa Code §§ 139A.8; 282.1, .3, .6 (2013 1980 Op.
-Att'y Gen. 258. ).
-Cross Reference: 501 Student Attendance 507.1 Student Health and Immunization n Certificates Approved 4/7/94 Reviewed 6/12/17 Revised
+Legal Reference: Iowa Code §§ 139A.8; 282.1, .3, .6 (2013).
+1980 Op.
+Att'y Gen. 258.

+Cross Reference: 501 Student Attendance 507.1 Student Health and Immunization Certificates

 ATTENDANCE CENTER ASSIGNMENT

 The board will have complete discretion to determine the boundaries for each attendance center, to assign students to the attendance centers, and to assign students to the classrooms within the attendance center.